cloudmesh/classes/docs/source/overview.rst

 early submissions and then upload updates as the deadline approaches;
 we will grade the last submission received before the deadline.

-Note that paper and project will take a considerable time and doing proper time management is a must for this class.
+Note that paper and project will take a considerable amount of time and doing proper time management is a must for this class.
+Avoid starting your project late.
+Procastenation does not pay off.

 * 40% Homework
 * 40% Term Paper